-When he first visited Penn in high school through Leadership Enterprise for a Diverse America (LEDA), Chancelor learned that Penn was a space where he would be pushed to grow academically.
-So when he arrived on campus from Atlanta, Georgia the following fall, Chancelor was enthusiastic about taking classes that coincided with his wide interests, including science, math, public health, arts, and music.
-Building on these multidisciplinary passions, Chancelor declared a Health & Societies (HSOC) major which he pursues alongside pre-dental coursework.
+When he first visited Penn in high school through Leadership Enterprise for a Diverse America (LEDA), Chancelor learned that Penn was a place where he would be pushed to grow.
+He arrived on campus from Atlanta, Georgia the following fall, and was enthusiastic about taking classes that coincided with his wide interests, including science, math, public health, arts, and music.
+Building on these multidisciplinary passions, Chancelor declared the Health & Societies (HSOC) major, which he pursues alongside pre-dental coursework.

 In one of his first HSOC classes, Comparative Medicine, Chancelor learned about healthcare from a historical and sociological perspective, and gained an appreciation for how cultural and community practices can coexist with biomedicine.
 Meanwhile, in the Summer Health Professions Education Program (SHPEP) at UCLA, Chancelor expanded his understanding of health disparities across diverse communities.
 Approaching healthcare from this comprehensive perspective, Chancelor plans to expand access to dentistry by practicing in under-resourced communities.